Gábor Gerstenmájer: International career

-Gerstenmájer played three games at international level for Romania, making his debut under coach Mircea Rădulescu, in a friendly which ended with a 1–0 loss against Greece.
-His following game was a 5–1 victory against Wales at the 1994 World Cup qualifiers.
-Gerstenmájer's last game for the national team was a friendly which ended with a 2–0 victory against Mexico.
+Gerstenmájer played three games for Romania in 1992, making his debut on 12 February under coach Mircea Rădulescu in a 1–0 friendly loss to Greece.
+His following match took place when he replaced Gheorghe Hagi for the last 20 minutes of the 5–1 victory against Wales in the 1994 World Cup qualifiers.
+Gerstenmájer's last appearance for the national team was a friendly which ended with a 2–0 win over Mexico.

-Personal life
+Managerial career

-Gerstenmájer is of German swabian descent and was born in Satu Mare.
+From 2008 to 2020, Gerstenmájer was head coach at several clubs in the Swiss lower leagues such as FC Bruhl, Red Star Zürich, Baden and FC Wetzikon, also working as an assistant coach in 2017 for Young Fellows Juventus.